 What is May-Thurner Syndrome?

-- Varicose veins in areas like the very upper inner thigh, on or underneath the buttock, in the groin area or lower body may be present
+- Varicose veins in the upper inner thigh, on or underneath the buttock, in the groin area, and lower body

 Diagnosing May-Thurner Syndrome

 May-Thurner syndrome can only be diagnosed through testing.
 The majority of patients are even unaware that they have the condition until they develop a deep vein thrombosis.
 DVT along is not life-threatening but there is a danger that the blood clot can become loose and travel through your body.
 If this occurs it can result in a potentially fatal pulmonary embolism.
 The following are two of the ways you can test for May-Thurner.

 This test is difficult to perform accurately and requires special training.
 In order to receive a proper diagnosis through this method, it should be performed by a vein specialist.